influxdata/telegraf/plugins/inputs/modbus/README.md

  This setting is ignored if the field's `omit` is set to `true` or if the `register` type is a bit-type (`coil` or `discrete`) and can be omitted in these cases.

-##### scaling
+##### scaling and shifting

-You can use the `scale` setting to scale the register values, e.g. if the register contains a fix-point values in `UINT32` format with two decimal places for example.
+You can use the `scale` and `shift` settings to transform the register values, e.g. if the register contains a fix-point values in `UINT32` format with two decimal places for example.
 To convert the read register value to the actual value you can set the `scale=0.01`.
-The scale is used as a factor e.g. `field_value * scale`.
+The scale is used as a multiplicative factor e.g. `field_value × scale`, the shift is used as an additive factor e.g. `field_value + shift`.
+The scale is applied before the shit resulting in `field_value × scale + shift`

-This setting is ignored if the field's `omit` is set to `true` or if the `register` type is a bit-type (`coil` or `discrete`) and can be omitted in these cases.
+These settings are ignored if the field's `omit` is set to `true` or if the `register` type is a bit-type (`coil` or `discrete`) and can be omitted in these cases.

 __Please note:__ The resulting field-type will be set to `FLOAT64` if no output format is specified.